sliu2017/automata/markdown-docs/automata-tailwindcss-elements/cards.md

 ## Card (.card)

-To create a card, apply the `.card` class to a `.div` or any similar tag.
+To create a card, apply the `.card` class to a `div` or any similar tag.

 ```html
 <div class="card">Card</div>